castorini/honk/README.md

-# Honk: CNNs for Keywork Spotting
+# Honk: CNNs for Keyword Spotting

 Honk is a PyTorch reimplementation of Google's TensorFlow convolutional neural networks for keyword spotting, which accompanies the recent release of their [Speech Commands Dataset](https://research.googleblog.com/2017/08/launching-speech-commands-dataset.html).
 For more details, please consult our writeup: